 Cook’s Notes and Tips:

-No need for any creams.
-The sauce is finished off with some grated Parmesan cheese and a little butter to create a light creamy effect without adding a ton of fat and calories.
+- No need for any creams.
+The sauce is finished off with some grated parmesan cheese and a little butter to create a light cream sauce and a creamy effect without adding a ton of fat and calories.

-Using only extra virgin olive oil is what really gives great flavor to this entire dish.
-Good quality olive oil is important in this recipe.
-Extra virgin olive oil should read on its label “Product of Italy” ….and not just “packed in Italy.”
+- Use only good quality extra virgin olive oil.
+It’s one of the main ingredients that gives great flavor to this entire dish.
+The label for “extra virgin olive oil” should read “Product of Italy” ….and not just “packed in Italy.”

-Our mom always used water to create the sauce, but I added a splash of vegetable broth to give this sauce more depth of flavor.
+- Our mom always uses salty pasta water to create the sauce, but I added a splash of vegetable broth to give this sauce more depth of flavor.

 This dish gives me great pleasure every time I serve it to my family, simply because I’m happy they’re eating vegetables with one of their favorite foods – and that is spaghetti!